 I’ve had my heart smashed twice over a broken romantic relationship.
 One I handled the aftermath well.
 I was older and understood more.
 But the other one…I have regrets how I handled it.
 I was dumped.
 I was rejected.
 I was not enough for him.
 And I was sure God told me he was “the one” and this was my love for a lifetime.
 He was my “supposed to,” my Plan A. It all made sense, on paper at least.
 But he didn’t want me.
 Scarcity was screaming through me.

 Here is where the regret comes in.
 I begged for this relationship to continue.
 I lost myself.
 I lost respect for myself.
 Certainly I lost any respect he had for me.
 I did it because I was sure God told me he was “the one.”
-I blamed Jesus.
-Jesus didn’t really love me after all.
+I blamed Jesus then believed that Jesus didn’t really love me after all.

 I was braver that time.
 And I don’t have regrets.
 I was loved well and lost and am proud of that relationship.

-What happened to the other nine?
-What happened to you when you got that bam of realization that the Promiser has been faithful to you the entire time, even when your reactionary behaviors were not so brave.
+What happened to you when you got that bam of realization that the Promiser has been faithful to you the entire time, even when your reactionary behaviors were not so brave?

 Or not so wise.